connectordb/connectordb.io/docs/python.md

 ---
 ## Python

 The ConnectorDB Python client's full documentation is at ReadTheDocs.
-The ConnectorDB API allows you total access to your dataand ConnectorDB's dataset generation capabilities.
+The ConnectorDB API allows you total access to your data and ConnectorDB's dataset generation capabilities.

-<a href="http://connectordb-python.readthedocs.org/en/latest/" class="button alt"><i class="fa fa-external-link"></i> View Python Docs</a>
+<a href="https://connectordb-python.readthedocs.io/en/latest/tutorial.html" class="button alt"><i class="fa fa-external-link"></i> View Python Tutorial</a>

 #### tl;dr: